 Generally, departmental funding is in the form of an assistantship (GA/TA/RA).
-An assistantship is a financial award to a graduate student for part-time work in teaching, assisting in classes, or research while pursuing study toward an advanced degree.
-The primary goal of an assistantship is to assist students in strengthening and successfully completing their academic program.
+An assistantship is a financial award to a graduate student for part-time work in teaching, assisting in classes, or research while pursuing study toward the degree.
 The Associate Chair for Graduate Education, in consultation with the chair, course instructors who require graduate assistants (GA's), and research mentors, makes decisions concerning departmental funding to students.
-Applications for departmental funding are completed at about the same time as the Annual Progress Report.
-Continuing students are also asked to make their needs and preferences for financial aid known to the Associate Chair for Graduate Education early in the spring semester, as these projections are used to determine how many Assistantships can be set aside for newly admitted students.
-All eligible applications from new and continuing students are considered on a competitive basis.
+Applications for departmental funding are submitted three times a year approximately 10-12 weeks before the following term.
+All eligible applications from new and continuing students are considered on a competitive basis but students maintaining satisfactory progress are guaranteed funding for at least five years (see definitions of good standing in Appendix D).